Revision Skincare Hydrating Serum Review

 Review

-Quite moisturizing: Revision Skincare Hydrating Serum has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Revision Skincare Hydrating Serum is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
-It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%) and Biosaccharide Gum-1 (est. ≈4.0%).
+It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%), Biosaccharide Gum-1 (est. ≈4.0%) and Sodium Hyaluronate (est. ≈2.5%).

 Please refer to the Ratings section below for details of the moisturizing rating calculation.